kangaroo-server/kangaroo/README.md

 lifecycle.
 The following maven profiles are supported:

 - `mvn clean install -p h2` (default) <br/>
   Tests are run against an in-memory h2 database.
-This is run in travis.
 - `mvn clean install -p mariadb` <br/>
   Tests are run against a MariaDB instance at `mysql://localhost:3306/`.
 The root password is expected to be empty, so please secure your system